sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 This quarter, we will:
 - Continue our investment in making Batch Changes valuable and usable at [enterprise scale](#enterprise-scale).
 To do so, we are planning to move running batch changes server-side to [Beta](https://github.com/sourcegraph/sourcegraph/issues/30817) for self-hosted instances.
 - Start to iterate on lowering time-to-value.
-To do so, we will first define and implement a time to value measurement ([#32664](https://github.com/sourcegraph/sourcegraph/issues/32664)).
+We will define and implement a time to value measurement ([#32664](https://github.com/sourcegraph/sourcegraph/issues/32664)).
 We will also do a first iteration on making it easy for users to get started from scratch, by building a minimum viable iteration of a library of batch changes ([#32687](https://github.com/sourcegraph/sourcegraph/issues/32687)).
 - Iterate on discoverability low-hanging fruits ([#22352](https://github.com/sourcegraph/sourcegraph/issues/22352)).

 ### Discovery